muratk3n/thirdwave/en/2015/07/mesquita-game-theory.md

 Bruce bd Mesquita (BdM) developed a method to predict how decisions are formed within a group of people, few nations, alliances, parliaments so forth.
-It does not matter whether the group has some internal animosity, or is the same party; the method still works.
+It does not matter whether the group has some internal animosity, or is of the same party; the method still works.

 The first version of the method took 3 data points per person to gauge where the overall decision would lead.
-Per issue these measurements are clout (how much influence an actor has on the issue), his/her position represented on a 0-100 scale, and a salience measure, how much an actor cares about that issue.
+Per issue, these measurements are 1) clout (how much influence an actor has on the issue), 2) his/her position represented on a 0-100 scale, and 3) a salience measure, how much an actor cares about that issue.
+Later versions added hawkish / doveness as well.

-Then processes this data as part of a repeated game in which he finds the optimum point for all parties involved, across all dyads, taking into account whether actors are hawks, doves, passives, etc. He can introduce "shocks" by sometimes randomly altering some salience values, or dropping actors out of the game to see if the optimum point is "stable", if these changes effect the final outcome [1].
-But my guess is in this case a repeated game calculation would not make much difference.
+Then processes this data as part of a repeated game in which he finds the optimum point for all parties involved, across all dyads, taking into account whether actors are hawks, doves, passives, etc. At every iteration an actor tries to bring someone else to their position, whether useful or not depends on the 3 attributes listed, if someone has high salience on an issue, has lots of influence, this person might not be swayed, but can be if some of the base numbers change.
+So forth.
+Doing this many iterations, a group optimality is reached, and that is the final decision.

+A very important feature of the method is that clout, position and salience data points need not be researched by anyone.
+Any observer who reads enough papers, follows politics can come up with these numbers.

+A very rough version of this computation would be simply computing the mean voter position, just to demonstrate the base data of the method.

 For example will the EU give debt foregiveness to Greece during this crisis [in 2015]?

 Ran some numbers on Greece/EU negotations, using Predictioneer's Game format,

 ```
      Stakeholder  Clout  Position  Salience
 0         Greece    100        40       100
 10           USA     30        60       100
 1            IMF     20        70       100
 2        Juncker     10        80       100
 3        Germany    100       100        80
 4         France     70       100       100
 5   Dijsselbloem     70       100        40
 6           Tusk     70       100        40
 7          Italy     50       100       100
 8            ECB     20       100        70
 9          Spain     20       100       100
 ```

 mean voter 82